-Fiber optic wires use a completely different and faster method in transmitting data than copper wires.
-Data is sent through the wires using light pulses that travel through the fibers of the cable.
+Fiber optic cables use a completely different and faster method of transmitting data than copper wires.
+Data is sent through the cable using light pulses that travel through the fiber.
 The cable is typically made up of plastic or glass so that light can penetrate it.
-The light signals then shoot directly though the cable, hitting the cable walls.
+The light signals then shoot directly through the cable, hitting the cable walls.
 The angle of the pulse can be no more than 42° or it will lose its signal power.
-Light travels at a very fast speed, thus fiber optic wires have a much higher speed vs copper or traditional wiring.
+Light travels at a very fast speed, thus fiber optic cables have a much higher speed than copper or traditional cables.

 There are many types of fiber optic cable assemblies.
 Selecting the appropriate one depends on the end connector and application.

 The three main cables are single-mode fibers, multi-mode fibers, and plastic optical fibers.